-- In 2015, the first TSOAC reversal agent, PRAXBIND® (idarucizumab), was FDA-approved.
-PRAXBIND is indicated for the reversal of PRADAXA's anticoagulation effects as needed for emergency surgery, urgent procedures, and in lifethreatening or uncontrolled bleeding (PRAXBIND prescribing information, 2015). - There are no specific antidotes for BEVYXXA, ELIQUIS, SAVAYSA or XARELTO.
-ANDEXXA® (andexanet alfa) is an investigational agent that was submitted to the FDA for approval.
-Studies currently support use with ELIQUIS and XARELTO.
+- In 2015, the first TSOAC reversal agent, Praxbind (idarucizumab), was FDA-approved.
+Praxbind is indicated for the reversal of Pradaxa's anticoagulation effects as needed for emergency surgery, urgent procedures, and in lifethreatening or uncontrolled bleeding (Praxbind prescribing information 2015). - There are no specific antidotes for Bevyxxa, Eliquis, Savaysa or Xarelto.
+Andexxa (andexanet alfa) is an investigational agent that was submitted to the FDA for approval.
+Studies currently support use with Eliquis and Xarelto.
 In August 2016, the FDA issued a complete response letter (CRL) requesting additional information.
-In August 2017, Portola Pharmaceuticals announced that they re-submitted the biologics licensing application (BLA) addressing deficiencies noted in the CRL (Portola Pharmaceuticals press release, 2017). - Another antidote, ciraparantag, is an intravenously administered small molecule which has demonstrated complete and sustained reversals of SAVAYSA and LOVENOX without rebound anticoagulation in Phase 2 trials and the reversal of PRADAXA, XARELTO, ELIQUIS, fondaparinux, and heparin ex vivo (Perosphere press release, 2017). - Medispan class: Anticoagulants; Thrombin Inhibitors Dabigatran; Coumarin Anticoagulants; Direct FXa Inhibitors
+In August 2017, Portola Pharmaceuticals announced that they re-submitted the biologics licensing application (BLA) addressing deficiencies noted in the CRL.
+In 2018, interim results from the ANNEXA-4, a Phase 3b/4 trial, were announced supporting reversal of anti-FXa activity when administered as a bolus and 120 minute infusion.
+The anticipated FDA decision date is May 4, 2018 (Portola Pharmaceuticals press release 2018).

+• Medispan class: Anticoagulants; Thrombin Inhibitors - Dabigatran; Coumarin Anticoagulants; Direct FXa Inhibitors